blacklightpy/vaultofknowledge/Culture/Muslim Culture.md

 - Iftar
 - Ramzan
 - ibn - Son of
+- Hijra: The move from Mecca to Medina
+- Hijri Year: It is the calendar era used in the Islamic calendar (from 622 CE), which is based on lunar years (354-355 days a year)
+- AH: Anno Hegirae (romanized) - referring to the Islamic calendar years
 # Branches of Islam
 - Ibadi (popular in Oman)
 - Sunni